-- Select the New View option in the Views tab.
+- Select Create New -> Report option.
 The dialog to create the new view will be displayed.

-- Specify the View name.
-The view name is the name displayed in the View header and the view link name is the name displayed in the URL while accessing the view.
+- Specify the Report name.
+The Report name is the name displayed in the View header and the view link name is the name displayed in the URL while accessing the view.

 - Select the Form based on which this new view is to be created.

-- Place this view under: If you have created sections under which the existing forms/views are to be displayed in Live Mode, all the existing sections will be displayed here.
+- Place this report under: If you have created sections under which the existing forms/reports are to be displayed in Live Mode, all the existing sections will be displayed here.
 Select the section under which the new view will be displayed.
 If no sections are created, the view will be placed under "Home".

-- Click Done to create the view.
-The new view named Grid view is created as shown in the screen-shot below.
+- Click Create or Create and Customize to create the Grid view.
+The new report named Grid view is created as shown in the screen-shot below.
 You can make the required configurations to this view using the option displayed on the left-side tree.
 Each option is explained in separate topics as listed below:

-To view the records in a grid view, click on the button and select the grid view to be displayed.
+To view the records in a grid view, click on the "Access this application" button and select the grid view to be displayed.
 For example, select the Grid View we have created above.
 The view displays the records in spreadsheet format.